martagaiaoviana/martagaiaoviana.github.io/_portfolio/wildlife-pavilions.md

 ---
 title: Wildlife Pavilions
-subtitle: Honorable Mention in the International Competition TerraViva, 2023
+subtitle: Honorable Mention in the International Competition TerraViva
 image: portfolio/wildlife_pavilions/P1_Capa.png
 featured_home: true
 type: drawing
-date: 1998-06-17
+date: 2023
 ---

 The project of the three structures for the Riserva Naturale delle Torbiere del Sebino is an essay of the reunion between human action and natural spaces.